RyanLilleyman/CafeMenu/README.md

 # CafeMenu Project

 ## Overview
 An elegant, user-friendly Cafe Menu created as part of FreeCodeCamp's curriculum.
-Built with HTML, CSS, and JavaScript, the project showcases an interactive menu of a virtual café.
+Built with HTML, and CSS,the project showcases an menu of a virtual café.

 ![Project Banner](https://github.com/RyanLilleyman/CafeMenu/blob/main/beans.png)